You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • opt out of certain advertising, sale, sharing, profiling, or targeted advertising practices where applicable;

-• manage mobile permissions for location, camera, microphone, notifications, background activity, and local device access through device settings;
+• manage mobile permissions for location, camera, microphone, photos, notifications, background activity, and local device access through device settings;

 • manage push notification preferences through device settings or in-app settings where available;